mugetsu/cryflow/README.md

 # cryflow
-Show off words in a cryptic manner
+(/ˌcryptˈflow/) show off words in a cryptic manner